jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-004/index.md

 ---
-title: OpenAI is Bad Business
+title: Winter is Coming for OpenAI
 summary: Brace yourselves, winter is coming for OpenAI - atleast, that's what we think.
 date: 2024-10-22
 lastmod: 2024-10-22